LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 For Facebook, the owner of the Facebook page must whitelist all web URLs within the Facebook page settings.

 If you're using URL shortening to shorten lengthy web links, the abbreviated domain that's used must also be whitelisted in the Facebook page settings.
-To obtain the specific, abbreviated domain to whitelist (which varies by region), go to the bot's [Bot Settings](conversation-builder-bots.html#configure-bot-settings) and refer to the **Shorten URLs** setting.
+To obtain the specific, abbreviated domain to whitelist (which varies by region), go to the bot's **Bot Settings** page and refer to the **Shorten URLs** setting.

 ### URL shortening